-It is anticipated that the Acadian Global Leveraged Market Neutral Equity UCITS will have 375 per cent long exposure and 225 per cent short exposure.
+It is anticipated that the Acadian Global Leveraged Market Neutral Equity UCITS will have 355 per cent long exposure and 275 per cent short exposure.
 Short exposure will only be gained through the use of financial derivative instruments.
 It is possible that the Fund may be subject to higher exposure levels from time to time.
 The anticipated range of long and short exposure is calculated on a gross basis.
+The 355 per cent long exposure is derived using all fund holdings including cash, treasury bill positioning, and passive foreign exchange hedges.
+The gross long exposure of 355 per cent is comprised of up to 250 per cent exposure to equity with the remaining exposure in cash, treasury bill positioning, and passive foreign exchange hedges.
+Gross short equity exposure is expected to be up to 250 per cent with the remaining short exposure derived from passive foreign exchange hedges.